ayyoub0400/OfficialDVWAProject/README.md

-﻿# DevOps CI/CD Pipeline 🚀
+﻿# Security Focused DevOps CI/CD Pipeline 🚀

 ## Overview 🛠️

-This project implements a secure CI/CD pipeline with automated security scans, Infrastructure as Code (IaC) validation, and environment-based deployments using AWS services.
+This project implements a security focused CI/CD pipeline with automated security scans, Infrastructure as Code (IaC) validation, and environment-based deployments using AWS services.
 The pipeline integrates security tools like CodeQL, Snyk, Trivy, Checkov, and ZAP to ensure high code quality and security.

 ## Architecture 🏗️